Aimdoc

 Aimdoc also includes routing and alerts, but it’s designed around improving the buyer experience (fast handoff when needed, better context for the team, and fewer dead-ends in-session).

-Most teams using Qualified still deliver the actual “product experience” through:
+Most teams using Qualified still treat the website and product as separate experiences:

-Aimdoc is built to help buyers get clarity while intent is high:
+Aimdoc is built to keep that context moving while intent is high:

 If you’re thinking about trial activation as part of buyer experience, this post is a good companion: How AI transforms SaaS trial conversions.